 February 2021 I was able to visit Bursa as part of my trip to Turkey.
 After speaking at the Emitt Travel Fair about Influencer marketing we chose to go off the beaten path and travel to Bursa by car from Istanbul.
 In total I stayed 4 nights in the city and got to know all the best things to do in Bursa.
 Travel tips, tourists attraction and more ideas for your next trip to Bursa can be found below.

 Traveling to Turkey during COVID

-In September 2020 and February 2021 I traveled to Turkey and yes this was during the Corona pandemic!
+In September 2020 and April 2021 I traveled to Turkey and yes this was during the Corona pandemic!
 Did I encounter a lot of issues?
 NO not really to be honest!
-In contrary to what you will read in the news I hardly saw any sights of the Corona Virus, yet I saw how the country suffered under the international restrictions.
+In contrary to what you will read in the news I hardly saw any signs of the Corona Virus, yet I saw how the country suffered under the international restrictions.
 Where all places open?
 YES.
 Do you need to wear a mask?
-Yes and No, depends where you go.
+Yes and no, depends where you go.

 Read all about all my experiences traveling to Turkey during COVID in my latest Turkey travel blog.
 Much more info can be found in there, like: face mask rules, domestic flights, safety measures, social distancing, etc.